University of California, Berkeley Libraries

-Thirty-one constituent and affiliated libraries combine to make the library system of the University of California, Berkeley the seventh largest research library by number of volumes in the United States.
+Twenty-six constituent and affiliated libraries combine to make the library system of the University of California, Berkeley the sixth largest research library by number of volumes in the United States.

-As of 2021, Berkeley's library system holds materials in more than 400 languages and contains over 13.5 million volumes.
+As of 2024, Berkeley's library system holds materials in more than 400 languages and includes more than 14 million volumes.

 The libraries together cover over 12 acre of land and compose one of the largest library complexes in the world.
 In 2003, the Association of Research Libraries ranked it as the top public and third overall university library in North America based on various statistical measures of quality.

 Doe Memorial Library

 Charles Franklin Doe was the principal benefactor of the eponymous main library.
 The Doe Memorial Library, built in 1910, originally housed the main collections.
 A strictly Beaux-Arts Classical building, it was designed by campus architect John Galen Howard as one of the original structures in the "Athens of the West" campus plan.
 The library was meant to be the first building students and visitors saw when entering the university, although today most students enter from the opposite side at Sproul Plaza.
-Most of the main collections are now housed in the Gardner Main Stacks and Moffitt Undergraduate Library, while Doe serves as the library system's reference, periodical, and administrative center.
+Most of the main collections are now housed in the Main (Gardner) Stacks and the Northern Regional Library Facility, while Doe serves as the library system's reference, periodical, and administrative center.